neurobioinfo/segpy/docs/segpy_slurm.md

 └── finalseg_cleaned_unique.csv
 ```

 The `finalseg_cleaned_general.csv` and `finalseg_cleaned_unique.csv` files contain the parsed variant counts obtained from the segregation analysis, as well as the variant annotations supplied by VEP.
-Please see **HEREEEEEEEEEEEEEEEEEEE** for a comprehensive description of the file contents.
+Please see the [Output files](output.md) section of this documentation for a comprehensive description of the file contents.

 - - - -